Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 Let’s get into each aspect of desirability in detail.

-Title: As said earlier, your product’s title is one of the key factors that A9 algorithm looks for to help improve your listing’s ranking.
+Title: As said earlier, your product’s title is one of the key factors that the A9 algorithm looks for to help improve your listing’s ranking.
 Make sure that the title has a keyword and is attractive enough for a potential buyer to click on it.

 Also, to perform great on Amazon, we recommend you to use at least 80 characters in your title.
-As far as this listing is considered, it was close enough to score a total 10 but couldn’t because it utilized only 78 characters and hence, it got 9.88.
+As far as this listing is considered, it was close enough to score a total of 10 but couldn’t because it utilized only 78 characters and hence, it got 9.88.

-Bullet points: Since bullet points is something that most buyers read after the title, it is important that your listing has this section attractively written so that it converts.
+Bullet points: Since bullet points are something that most buyers read after the title, it is important that your listing has this section attractively written so that it converts.
 The listing had a clear bullet points section mentioned with 5 clear points, it hit a 10 on 10.

-Description: As said earlier, if a buyer scrolls down and reaches to the product description section, then know that he/she is highly interested in buying your product and is doing thorough research by reading through some more details.
+Description: As said earlier, if a buyer scrolls down and reaches the product description section, then know that he/she is highly interested in buying your product and is doing thorough research by reading through some more details.
 So, this is a good sign.

 When the tool analyzed this listing, it found that it had an excellent description with a video.
 So, undoubtedly, it had to score a 10.

 Image count: Images are one of the important selling points of a product listing.
-Therefore, keeping them in high quality is a priority.
+Therefore, keeping them of high quality is a priority.
 Also, adding a video is an added benefit because the buyer gets to see and learn how the product works.